EpistemicPolymath/PolymathicalBot/README.md

 ### Chat Minigames
 - **!gamble #**: take a risk and gamble your polyz to have some fun in chat.
 - **!dice**: It costs 10 polyz to start.
-You role 3 dice and depending on the total you role, you can multiply your prize!
+You roll 3 dice and depending on the total you roll, you can multiply your prize!

     Here are the *multipliers*:

-      Role a total: 11-14 (2x Multiplier)
+      Roll a total: 11-14 (2x Multiplier)
-      Role a total: 15 (3x Multiplier)
+      Roll a total: 15 (3x Multiplier)
-      Role a total: 16 (4x Multiplier)
+      Roll a total: 16 (4x Multiplier)
-      Role a total: 17 (5x Multiplier)
+      Roll a total: 17 (5x Multiplier)
-      Role a total: 18 (100x Multiplier)
+      Roll a total: 18 (100x Multiplier)

 ### Custom Commands